Demo (2003) (2003, 28.12) ****½/TTTTImperial Winter White Dwarf

-In 2003, the year of Änglagård's brief reunion, appropriately enough, a new name appeared in Scandinavian progressive circles: Wobbler.
+In 2003, the year of Änglagård's first brief reunion, appropriately enough, a new name appeared in Scandinavian progressive circles: Wobbler.
 Um, doesn't have quite the same gravitas as Anekdoten or White Willow, does it?
-Makes Landberk sound sensible, and hasn't even got the excuse that it's a place-name.
-Moniker aside, however, Wobbler were the latest entrant in the now 15 year-old wave of New Traditionalist Scandinavian Prog (hey, the NTSP!
+Makes Landberk sound sensible and hasn't even got the excuse that it's a place-name.
+Moniker aside, however, Wobbler were the latest entrant in the New Wave of New Traditionalist Scandinavian Prog (hey, the NWNTSP!
 Catchy or what?
 Sounds like an online bank or something), insisting on 'authentic' equipment and full-on symphonic prog, with nary a trace of '80s neo-.
 Thank Christ.
-In retrospect, I should actually have reviewed their early demos two years ago, although I presumed they'd turn up on their debut album.
-Wrong.
-Neither of them have been reworked, let alone reused, and they no longer seem to be available as downloads, sadly.
-Find a review here.

 |photo: Sven Eriksen|